RobertsLab/sams-notebook/drafts/2020-09-04-Data-Wrangling---NanoPore-Fast5-Conversion-to-FastQ-of-C.bairdi-6129_403_26-on-Mox-with-GPU-Node.md

 - `*.fastq`

 Unbeknownst to me, I misinterpreted the behavior of the program.
 I thought the FastQs from all of the Fast5 would be concatenated into a single FastQ.
 However, that's not the case.
 Each Fast5 got converted to its own FastQ.
-So, I now have six FastQ files instead of just one.
+So, I now have 126 FastQ files instead of just one.
 Not a big deal as I can concatenate these at a later date.

 Now, I'll get these run through some QC software (FastQC, NanoPlot) to get an idea of how things look before processing them further.